HappyPotatoHead/projectgarden/content/AI & Deep Learning/Offline Signature Verification System.md

 	model[Model] --> |Annotate| images[Documents];
 ```

-While this is a tedious process, this meticulous process was fundamental to provide the model with high-quality data it needed to learn accurate signature localisation.
+The bounding box must be as tight as possible to ensure that both the object detection model and the feature extraction model learn only from relevant information.

-Once a satisfactory batch of annotated documents are made (*depended on my mood*), I followed it up by processing the exported COCO-formatted data.
+Once a satisfactory batch of annotated documents was created, I followed up by processing the exported COCO-formatted data.
 This involved writing custom Python scripts to parse the JSON annotation files and organise the image data into a structure suitable for model training.

 >[!EXAMPLE]- `result.json`
 >```json